Max Joseph Becker: Biography

 During this time he also rebuilt a suspension bridge over the Scioto River at Portsmouth, Ohio, which had been destroyed by the undermining of one tower during a flood.
 During the presidential campaign of 1860, Becker took a lively interest in the success of the Republican party and made numerous speeches in German in various towns and cities of Southern Ohio where the German element was strong.
 In appreciation of this Abraham Lincoln commissioned him Postmaster at Portsmouth, Ohio.
 But the drudgery and the red tape methods of that office were not suited to his taste and in 1862 he resigned the office and again took service under his former chief Jacob Blickensderfer Jr., at that time Chief Engineer of the Pittsburgh and Steubenville Railroad.
 Becker was placed in charge of construction of the Steubenville Bridge and its approaches, one of the most important structures crossing the Ohio River and subsequently rebuilt by him.

-In 1863 he again went to the Marietta and Cincinnati Railroad to take charge of the location and construction of its extension from Loveland, Ohio, to Cincinnati.
-His connection with this railroad company continued until 1867 when he became Chief Engineer of the Steubenville and Indiana Railroad, which position he continued to fill in the various companies formed by its consolidation with other roads until he at length had charge of the entire system of the Pittsburgh, Cincinnati, Chicago and St. Louis Railroad.
-For nearly thirty years he not only discharged the responsible duties entrusted to him with rare fidelity and ability but won the confidence and affection of his associates.
-To the professional acquirements which made his judgment of such pronounced value he brought a long experience a well balanced mind and a fund of sound common sense which were of the greatest service in the solution of the many important problems that confronted him from time to time in his railway career.
+In 1863 he again went to the Marietta and Cincinnati Railroad to lead the location's construction of its extension from Loveland, Ohio, to Cincinnati.
+His connection with this railroad company continued until 1867 when he became Chief Engineer of the Steubenville and Indiana Railroad, which he continued to maintain during the company's consolidation with other roads until he had charge of the entire system of the Pittsburgh, Cincinnati, Chicago and St. Louis Railroad.

 In January 1893 the Board of Directors sought to make his declining years easier and to that end relieved him of some of his duties and changed his title to "Consulting Engineer and Real Estate Agent".